exlskills/devstack/README.md

 - allow 5Gb for Docker Image storage
 - 2Gb+ for Development code with `node_modules` and builds
+- <1Gb for Data

 ### Memory
 Please allow enough memory for the Browser client and IDE.
 The recommendations below are approximate.
 Use `docker stats` to view the actual usage by service

-- Devstack installer container during the installation - under 1Gb
+- Devstack installer container's Ansible process during the installation - <1Gb

-- Devstack components total at runtime - under 2Gb
+- Devstack components total at runtime: ~3.5Gb
   * Keycloak container - 512Mb
+  * Elasticsearch container - <1.5Gb
   * MongoDB and MySQL containers - 512Mb combined
   * 3 generic NodeJS server containers - 600Mb combined
   * Other - insignificant